 To get the max current into the plate tranny primary, I figured 5A - 1.4A = 3.6A max.
 This is well below the CL-60's max current rating.

 Several times I've been asked what is the value and power rating of R525, the "Special" resistor (that's what B&W called it....) that's in the plate transformer primary and switched in and out via the "Tune/Operate" switch.
-I measured mine to be about 27 ohms, and that's in line with what others have measured.
+Here are some photos of it:

-From my data under the "June 2009" section of this page, the 5100B draws about 1.4A of current with the radio on and just idling.
+From the measurements taken for the previous section on the thermister, the 5100B draws about 1.4A of current with the radio on and just idling.
 During the tune up phase when the switch is in the "Tune" position (and key down), the radio draws about 2.5A of current.
 So, the amount of current going into the plate transformer and the resistor is about 1.1A.
 That's just shy of 33W for a 27 Ohm resistor.
 There's nothing magical about 27 ohms; the value of a replacement R525 should be close though.